yuenyuen2010/kc2wong-itsmicrosrv-tools/README.md

 # kc2wong-itsmicrosrv-tools
 Some scripts and tools for kc2wong's itsmicrosrv project.
-For details of itsmicrosrv project, please client [here](https://github.com/kc2wong/itsmicrosrv)
+For details of itsmicrosrv project, please click [here](https://github.com/kc2wong/itsmicrosrv)

   - Startup and Shutdown scripts for Spring Cloud mode and monolithic mode of itsmicrosrv
     - run\_monolith\_mode.sh